 Brevard Family Partnership desires to create an environment that encourages any person, client, community partner or stakeholder to communicate freely with Brevard Family Partnership.
-The communication may take the form of an inquiry (information or clarification is needed about a service, provider contract, eligibility, or care manager assignment etc), concern (caller is providing information about a potential issue that does not directly relate to a particular staff person or provider) or a complaint (dissatisfaction with the service provision, care management staff or provider, or child welfare system).
-Brevard Family Partnership will advise all clients and providers of the process for filing a complaint.
+The communication may take the form of an inquiry (information or clarification is needed about a service, provider contract, eligibility, or care manager assignment etc.), concern (caller is providing information about a potential issue that does not directly relate to a particular staff person or provider) or a complaint (dissatisfaction with the service provision, care management staff or provider, or child welfare system).
+Brevard Family Partnership advises all clients and providers of the process for filing a complaint.

-Any formal complaint or grievance received through the Circuit 18 Client Relations office or Brevard Family Partnership main office will be tracked by the Client Relations Specialist.
-The Client Relations Specialist will maintain a tracking system for resolution of all client calls that are received that are designated by the caller as a service complaint.
+Any formal complaint or grievance received through the Circuit 18 Client Relations office or Brevard Family Partnership main office is tracked by the Client Relations Specialist.
+The Client Relations Specialist maintains a tracking system for resolution of all client calls that are received that are designated by the caller as a service complaint.
 Each complaint will be assigned an intake number.
-If the complaint lodged is against a contract provider (other than the CMA) the complaint will be forwarded to the Contracts and Compliance Manager for resolution.
+If the complaint lodged is against a contract provider (other than the CMA) the complaint is forwarded to the Contracts and Compliance Manager for resolution.
 If the complaint is against the CMA staff the complaint will be forwarded to CMA Management.
-On a quarterly basis the Client Relations Specialist of Brevard Family Partnership will assess all complaints and grievances filed within the quarter as part of the Risk Management Committee.
-This data will be analyzed for trends at the Care Manager and provider level.
-Results will be brought to the attention of Brevard Family Partnership's Risk Management Committee, and reviewed.
-Timeliness of resolution, corrective actions taken, and customer satisfaction with the resolution will be evaluated.
+On a monthly basis the Client Relations Specialist of Brevard Family Partnership reports all complaints and grievances filed within the month as part of the Risk Management Committee.
+This data is analyzed for trends.
+Results are brought to the attention of Brevard Family Partnership's Risk Management Committee and reviewed.
+Timeliness of resolution, corrective actions taken, and customer satisfaction with the resolution are evaluated.